How to pay for PrEP

 Okay, I can pay for PrEP.
 Where can I get it?

-Talk to your doctor about getting PrEP.
-If your doctor won’t prescribe PrEP, or if you don’t have a doctor, search for services near you in Massachusetts.
+Talk to your health care provider about getting PrEP.
+If your provider won’t prescribe PrEP, or if you don’t have a provider, search for services near you in Massachusetts.

 Looking for PrEP or